Harvest by Hillwood Logo

 • Common Exterior: In most cases, attached homes share a common exterior appearance, often featuring a uniform façade and design elements that tie the units together.

-• Ownership: Residents of attached homes typically own both the interior space of their unit and a portion of the common areas and shared structures, such as the roof, foundation, and exterior walls.
+• Ownership: Residents of attached single family homes typically own both the interior space of their unit and a portion of the common areas and shared structures, such as the roof, foundation, and exterior walls.
 The specifics of ownership will vary depending on the development.

-• Community Amenities: Some attached homes are located in developments offering amenities like communal gardens, swimming pools, or recreational facilities that are shared among residents.
-(Of course, when you live in a new home community like Harvest, the community’s amenities are enjoyed by residents of all types of homes.)
+• Community Amenities: Some attached homes are located in developments offering shared amenities like communal gardens, swimming pools, or recreational facilities that are shared among residents.
+(Of course, when you live in a new home community like Harvest, the community’s shared amenities are enjoyed by residents of all types of homes.)

 What is a Single-Family Detached Home?

-A detached home, often referred to as a single-family home, is a standalone residential structure that does not share any walls or common structural elements with neighboring houses.
+A detached house, often referred to as a single-family home, is a standalone residential structure that does not share any walls or common structural elements with neighboring houses.
 It is a separate and independent dwelling situated on its own piece of land, typically with open space on all sides, such as a front yard, backyard, and sometimes side yards.
-Detached homes are commonly found in suburban and rural areas, offering a higher degree of privacy and autonomy compared to attached homes like townhouses, duplexes or row houses.
+Detached single family homes are commonly found in suburban and rural areas, offering a higher degree of privacy and autonomy compared to attached homes like townhouses, duplexes or row houses.

 Characteristics of a Detached Family Home

-Some characteristics of detached family homes include:
+Some characteristics of detached single family homes include:

-• Property Ownership: When you purchase a detached home, you typically own not only the house but also the land it sits on.
+• Property Ownership: When you purchase a detached house, you typically own not only the house but also the land it sits on.
 This land ownership can offer long-term investment potential and control over your property.

 Attached Family Home vs. Detached Family Home Comparison